sobisonator/imp19c/map_data/pyParaMapEditor_imp19c/README.md

-PROVINCE SETUP EDITOR FOR IMPERATRIX: VICTORIA
+#PROVINCE SETUP EDITOR FOR IMPERATRIX: VICTORIA

-Instructions:
+##Instructions:

-Pre-prep (I don't have Python already):
+###Pre-prep (I don't have Python already):
 	- Install Python from https://www.python.org/ftp/python/3.9.4/python-3.9.4-amd64.exe
 	- Make sure when you install to install pip when prompted, and to add Python to PATH when prompted

-I. Installing requirements to run the map editor
+1. Installing requirements to run the map editor
 	a) With an IDE (advanced)
 		i) Open pyParaMapEditor_imp19c as a project.
 The folder is already set up as a PyCharm project so it should be recognised if you open the folder in PyCharm. ii) Install dependencies once you have opened the project, following this tutorial: https://www.jetbrains.com/help/pycharm/managing-dependencies.html